QMSS-GR5069-Spring2023/gr5069-homework-2-itareque/README.md

 * you will receive multiple `pull` requests from your collaborator with suggestions on how to adopt best practices in your repo
 * use the pull request functionality in GitHub to **accept**, **comment** or **reject** each one of these pull requests.
 * note that you will not receive full marks if you leave pull requests unattended.

+This is Inara Tareque's Lab 1

+# Requirement:
+Run a multiple multinomial logistic regression.
+The outcome can be truly unordered or simply ordinal.
+Tell me how you think your independent variables will be related to your dependent variable.
+Interpret your results.
+Compare coefficients on your X variable of interest (not all of them) across different cuts of the multinomial outcomes, as we did in class (i.e., the Z test).
+For extra credit, generate some predicted probabilities.
+Tell me what you learned about your hypothesized relationship(s) from this exercise.